vbrandl/vbrandl.net/content/about.md

 ## About Me

 I'm Valentin, a computer science student from Regensburg, Germany.
-I acquired my bachelor's degree at [OTH Regensburg][1] in 2018 and am currently working on my master's degree at [Ruhr Universität Bochum][26].
+I received my bachelor's degree after graduating from [OTH Regensburg][1] in 2018 and am currently attending [Ruhr Universität Bochum][26] for my master's degree.

 My interests are mainly in IT security and open source software but also practical cryptography and blockchain based technologies.
 I also like administrating Linux machines and planing network infrastructures.
-In my free time I like to play around with binary analysis and exploiting techniques by solving wargames.
+In my free time I like to play around with binary analysis and exploiting techniques by solving CTFs and wargames.

 I'm coding since ~2010.